 - On 25 May, the burning of the Custom House, one of the men captured at the scene and taken to Kilmainham Gaol.

 This photo from a family tree on ancestry.co.uk created by a relative of the Finlaysons.
 We are not certain about the identification of Dan in this particular picture and believe the man 2nd left is actually Cyril Daly.
 We are a bit more convinced about him the photo below.
 However there is little doubt both photos were taken in Kilmainham, 1921.

 After Dan’s release in December 1921 he was involved in Irish Republican Police activity before joining the CID at Oriel House.
-In July 1922 following the outbreak of the Civil War, Finlayson was transferred to the National Army serving with the Dublin Guard Intelligence Section in Co Kerry (under Chief Superintendent Dave Neligan) and later as a Captain in the Special Infantry Corps.
-He was demobilised on 11 December 1923.
+In July 1922 following the outbreak of the Civil War, Finlayson was transferred to the National Army serving with the Dublin Guard Intelligence Section in Co Kerry (under Chief Superintendent Dave Neligan).
+He appears on the GHQ Intelligence pay sheet for the week ending 25 August 1922.
+Dan became a Captain in the Special Infantry Corps before his demobilisation on 11 December 1923.

 In Dan’s military pension file all his referees say he was a very reliable and active Volunteer and mention that he’d been recommended for the ASU.
 He was awarded 7 years service and an annual pension of £70.

 On 7 February 1923 he was best man at the wedding of his sister Rita at St Laurence O’Toole Church in Dublin’s docklands.

 He was back in the same church on 27 June for another sister’s marriage when Bridget (known as Beatrice) wed Capt.
 Willie Fagan, National Army.
 Fagan had been an active Volunteer arrested and jailed in late 1920 and drove one of the tenders carrying wreaths in Michael Collins’ funeral procession.